woodpecker-ci/infrastructure/README.md

 # Woodpecker-CI infrastructure

-## Provisioning
+## Preparation

 - save the ansible vault password under `vault-pass.secret`
 - run `docker build -t ansible`
+- install dependencies: `./ansible.sh ansible-galaxy install -r requirements.yml`

+## Provisioning

-- run `./provision.sh`
+- run `./ansible.sh`

 > Hint: You can provision / update specific parts of the deployment by using a filter.
-For example to only update `woodpecker` you cloud use: `./provision.sh ansible-playbook site.yml --tags woodpecker`
+For example to only update `woodpecker` you cloud use: `./ansible.sh ansible-playbook site.yml --tags woodpecker`